Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 That’s your PR 101 lesson for today.

-The Jays played Kansas before 2,500 fans at Allen Fieldhouse last Tuesday, including several hundred Creighton fans who made the trip.
+The Jays played Kansas in front of 2,500 at Allen Fieldhouse last Tuesday, including several hundred Creighton fans who made the trip.
 All seemed to go well.

 It looked like most of the fans at KU were in the upper sections.
 Most of the seats in CU’s spacious home arena are not close to the court.
-You could probably allow up to 5,000 fans.
+You could probably allow up to 5,000.

 Creighton hosted Marquette (with no fans) Monday night and returns home Dec.
 23 to play Xavier.
 The next home game after that is Jan.
 6 against Seton Hall.

-As we go forward through the holidays, and if there’s a loosening of restrictions, I wouldn’t be surprised to see Jays fans back in their favorite setting.
+As we go forward through the holidays, and if there is a loosening of restrictions, I wouldn’t be surprised to see Jays fans back in their favorite setting.

 » Are the Jays wearing a patch this season that recognizes Bob Gibson?
 That would seem appropriate.